realityexpander/jpages/src/main/java/org/elegantobjects/jpages/LibraryApp/README.md

   - BOOP stands for "Back-to Object Oriented Programming" or "Bugayenko Object Oriented Programming"
   - Writing code that is easy to change & comprehend quickly using English prose.
   - Back to the original OO conceptual basics approach for Java coding style in the Domain layer for Role objects.
-  - Built to have any Role object be easily separated into an independently horizontally scalable. (ie: microservice)
+  - Built to allow any Role object to be easily separated into an independently horizontally scalable entity. (ie: microservice)

 ### Inspiration